 There is a global decline in wild pollinators which is very concerning but by planting with pollinators in mind, using native plants, we can all do our part to help them recover and thrive.
 This decline is due to threats such as: habitat loss, pesticide exposure and climate change…a serious problem that requires immediate action to ensure the protection of the natural environment and Canada’s food system.

 We encourage all members and readers to support this project through the choices you make for your gardens.

 The Butterflyway Project’s goal is to establish habitat for local bees and butterflies in communities throughout the country.

-As summer is around the corner, please consider buying native plants.
+Please consider adding more native plants to your garden.
 Native plants provide shelter and food for wildlife and support pollinators.
 Native plants attract a variety of birds, pollinators, and other wildlife by providing diverse habitats and food sources.

 Three tips to support pollinators:

 - Growing native plants that bloom throughout the season is the most significant action you can take to support pollinators.
 Use the Latin name when buying plants.